MicrosoftDocs/cpp-docs/docs/standard-library/map-class.md

     cout << "After the 2nd element is deleted, the map m1 is:" << endl;
     printmap(m1);

-    // Fill in some data to test with, one at a time, using an intializer list mymap m2
+    // Fill in some data to test with, one at a time, using an initializer list mymap m2
     {
         { 10, "Bob" },